-Registration of kindergarten students for the upcoming school year, in both Scottsbluff and Gering, will be held in February in all elementary schools.
+Registration of kindergarten students for the upcoming school year will be held February 25-March 1 in all elementary schools.
 Registration will be held at the elementary school in the family’s attendance area.
 If you are in Scottsbluff and unsure of your attendance area, use the attendance area map on this site.

 Parents are reminded that:

 1. A student must be registered by the parent/guardian of the child.

 2. A copy of the State Certified birth certificate is needed for registration.

 3. Nebraska statute (79-214) requires that immunization, physicals, and visual examinations must be completed and a record provided to the school before the child enters.
 If these records are not provided prior to the first day of school, the student will not be admitted.
 The physical and visual examinations must be completed within 6 months prior to entrance.